Microsoft Remote Desktop vs AnyDesk

 Free Trial | N/A | 14 days |

-Business License | $200 for Windows Pro | $9.90/month |
+Level 1 | $200 for Windows Pro | $14.90/month |

-Premium License | N/A | $19.90/month |
+Level 2 | N/A | $29.90/month |

-Corporate License | N/A | Contact for quote |
+Level 3 | N/A | $79.90/month |

 Conclusion

 Whether you opt for AnyDesk or Remote Desktop Connection (RDP) – both will provide you with the ability to access various devices remotely.
 AnyDesk does trump RDP in that it provides a few more additional features.
 The free personal version of AnyDesk includes most of the features of the software.
-The commercial plan give more options but is still affordable.
+The commercial plan gives more options but is still affordable.

 If cost is a factor, then RDP is a good choice to consider as it is free for personal or commercial use.
 Easy to use with a simple interface, RDP provides a secure remote connection with limited customizable features.
 RDP includes features like a privacy mode where users can blacken the screen; the ability to take screenshots; choose different input options; and switch between windows if working within a multi-screen setup.